-Adults are HKD 639 HKD (USD 82), and children are HKD 475 (USD 61).
+Adult tickets start at HKD 639 HKD (USD 82), and children’s tickets start at HKD 475 (USD 61).
+The price can increase on peak days.
 They also offer 2-Day Hong Kong Disneyland tickets and promotional packages throughout the year.

 Hong Kong Disneyland offers the ability to upgrade your ticket to include meal vouchers in advance.
 Right now, through Hong Kong Disneyland, the only available option is the 3-in-1 Meal Voucher or Park Lunch Plus Hotel Dinner 3-in-1.

-To enjoy the benefits, you’ll need to plan to spend the entire day on the resort.
+To enjoy the benefits, you’ll need to plan to spend the entire day at the resort.
 Klook also offers a variety of Hong Kong Disneyland Meal Vouchers that you can consider.

 In the park, the voucher needs to be scanned on your smartphone (or a printed copy) when ordering your food.

-I usually don’t buy meal plans, but these can save you money especially if you are ordering meal combos on the higher range of what is allowable.
-The participating restaurants are my favorite anyway, and I find it easy to use.
+I usually don’t buy meal plans, but these can save you money, especially if you order meal combos in the higher range of what is allowable.
+The participating restaurants are my favorite anyway, and I find them easy to use.